AmpiFire Content Marketing Statistics 2024

 Content Marketing Strategy Statistics

-But to be truly successful at content marketing, having the right strategy is critical.
-So, how to create the right content marketing strategy?
+So, to overcome the challenges and be truly successful at content marketing, having the right strategy is critical.
+But how to create the right content marketing strategy?
 Here’s what the marketers are saying.

-• 40% of B2B content marketers have a documented content marketing strategy.
+• 95% of B2B content marketers have a documented content strategy and out of that, about 58% say that it’s moderately effective.
 [CMI]

 • Personalization and hyper-segmentation are expected to dominate the content marketing scene.
 [Kellie Davis on LinkedIn]